 Young people aged 15, 16 or 17: Special requirement

-Before a young person aged 15, 16 or 17 can be fingerprinted, a parent or Someone who is legally responsible for taking care of another person or their property. – or, if neither of these is available, an independent person (see ‘Role of the independent person’, below) – must be present both when the request for the prints is made and when the prints are taken.
+Before a young person aged 15, 16 or 17 can be fingerprinted, a parent or guardian – or, if neither of these is available, an independent person (see ‘Role of the independent person’, below) – must be present both when the request for the prints is made and when the prints are taken.
 Where reasonable force is to be used in the taking of fingerprints from a 15-, 16- or 17-year-old, the actual taking of the prints must be audiovisually recorded, if practicable, or audio recorded.

 Young people aged from 10 to 14